-- (F) Unit natural gas use less than or equal to 7,692 cubic feet per day at standard temperature and pressure, documented by daily recordkeeping of gas consumption with a non-resettable fuel meter; or - (G) Daily recordkeeping of unit operation using process specific parameters that demonstrate the unit does not emit one pound per day or more of NOx emissions, does not exceed the daily and weekly hours of operation submitted for the District permit application, and complies with all unit permit conditions.
+(F) Daily unit natural gas use less than or equal to 7,692 cubic feet per day at standard temperature and pressure, documented by daily recordkeeping of gas consumption with a non-resettable fuel meter.

-Owners or operators of units complying under this paragraph that fail to continuously demonstrate compliance with the applicable heat input rating, permit condition, or daily or monthly requirements of this paragraph shall comply with the applicable emission limit in Table 1 by the applicable compliance date in Table 2 or within 210 days from the date the unit first fails to continuously comply with heat input rating, permit condition, or the daily or monthly emission limit requirement whichever is later.
-A unit that must demonstrate compliance with an emission limit for failure to demonstrate emissions less than one pound per day pursuant to this provision shall comply with the applicable emission limit for the life of the unit.
+Owners or operators of units complying under this paragraph that fail to continuously demonstrate compliance with the applicable heat input rating, permit condition, or daily or monthly requirements of this paragraph shall comply with the applicable emission limit in Table 1 by the applicable compliance date in Table 2 or within 210 days from the date the unit first fails to continuously comply with the daily or monthly emission limit whichever is later.
+A unit that must demonstrate compliance with an emission limit pursuant to this provision shall comply with the applicable emission limit for the life of the unit.

 - (7) On or after January 1, 2010, any person owning or operating a unit subject to this rule shall perform combustion system maintenance in accordance with the manufacturer's schedule and specifications as identified in the manual and other written materials supplied by the manufacturer or distributor.
 The owner or operator shall maintain on site at the facility where the unit is being operated a copy of the manufacturer's, distributor's, installer's or maintenance company's written maintenance schedule and instructions and retain a record of the maintenance activity for a period of not less than three years.
 The owner or operator shall maintain on site at the facility where the unit is being operated a copy of the District certification or District approved source test reports, conducted by an independent third party, demonstrating the specific unit complies with the emission limit.
 The source test report(s) must identify that the source test was conducted pursuant to a District approved protocol.
 The model and serial numbers of the specified unit shall clearly be indicated on the source test report(s).
 The owner or operator shall maintain on the unit in an accessible location a permanent rating plate.
 The maintenance instructions, maintenance records and the source test report(s) or District certification shall be made available to the Executive Officer upon request. - (8) Any person owning or operating a unit subject to this rule complying with Table 1 using pounds per million BTU, shall install and maintain in service non-resettable, totalizing, fuel meters for each unit's fuel(s) prior to the compliance determination specified in paragraph (c)(3).
-Owners or operators of a unit with a combustion system that operates at only one firing rate that comply with an emission limit using pounds per million

-BTU shall install a non-resettable, totalizing, time or fuel meter for each fuel.

-- (9) Meters that require electric power to operate shall be provided a permanent supply of electric power that cannot be unplugged, switched off, or reset except by the main power supply circuit for the building and associated equipment or the unit's safety shut-off switch.
-Any person operating a unit subject to this rule shall not shut off electric power to a unit meter unless the unit is not operating and is shut down for maintenance or safety. - (10) On or before the compliance date, the owner or operator of a unit shall demonstrate compliance with the applicable emission limit in Table 1 pursuant to the provisions of subdivisions (d) or (e).
+Owners or operators of a unit with a combustion system that operates at only one firing rate that comply with an emission limit using pounds per million BTU shall install a non-resettable, totalizing, time or fuel meter for each fuel. - (9) Meters that require electric power to operate shall be provided a permanent supply of electric power that cannot be unplugged, switched off, or reset except by the main power supply circuit for the building and associated equipment or the unit's safety shut-off switch.
+Any person operating a unit subject to this rule shall not shut off electric power to a unit meter unless the unit is not operating and is shut down for maintenance or safety.

-(11) Compliance by Certification
+- (10) On or before the compliance date, the owner or operator of a unit shall demonstrate compliance with the applicable emission limit in Table 1 pursuant to the provisions of subdivisions (d) or (e). - (11) Compliance by Certification